Iran nuclear talks: Is US following path that failed with North Korea?

 When talks in Vienna seeking a revival of the Iran nuclear deal broke off suddenly last week, European powers leading the diplomatic effort warned that only “weeks” remain before Iran’s fast-advancing nuclear program makes diplomacy moot.

-While Iran insists its nuclear program is for peaceful purposes, in recent months it has increased its stockpiles of uranium whose purity is much closer to that needed for a nuclear bomb, and installed hundreds of sophisticated centrifuges to produce that uranium.
+While Iran insists its nuclear program is for peaceful purposes, in recent months it has increased its stockpiles of uranium whose purity is much closer to that needed for a nuclear bomb, and installed hundreds of sophisticated centrifuges to produce that enriched uranium.

 Why We Wrote This